kobemaristela/ElChess/README.md

 This game will feature:

 * Chess Puzzle Simulator  - Solve chess puzzles to battle against randomly encountered enemies and bosses.
+Utilize the Stockfish chess engine to set AI difficulty and chess settings.
-    * Example 1: Solve 1 chess puzzle equates to dealing 1 damage against an enemy.
+    * Solve 1 chess puzzle equates to dealing 1 damage against an enemy.
-    * Example 2: Take 1 damage when failing a chess puzzle.
+    * Take 1 damage when failing a chess puzzle.
 * Text-based RPG - Explore the world of Elchess with text-based commands.
 Explore dungeons, biomes, and interact with the denizens of Elchess to uncover its secrets.
     * Example 1: You wake up in a dark cave, alone, where you can see a light in the distance.
 Next to you, a small rock exhibits a strange glow.
 How do you proceed?
     * Exits: [A C]